-Maryland officer charged with murder after a man was shot 7 times inside his police cruiser
+Maryland officer charged with murder after man shot inside his police cruiser

 MARYLAND — A police officer in Maryland was charged with murder after authorities say he shot an unarmed man seven times while he had him handcuffed inside his police cruiser.